LeGroupeDeFer/IAM/fake_agent/README.md

 # Fake agent

 A simple utility meant to emulate the behavior of actual trash cans.
-Its main purpose is to to allow the development of backend/frontend functionalities without having to purchase/configure an actual agent.
+Its main purpose is to allow the development of backend/frontend functionalities without having to purchase/configure an actual agent.

 ## How to